jessmpv7/NetworkResetUtility/README.md

 - Flush DNS cache
 - Release current IP addresses
-- Wait with a countdown (configurable)
+- Wait with a countdown
 - Renew IP addresses
 - Animated progress bars for each step
 - Real-time command output displayed in a text box
-- Auto-close after completion (configurable)
+- Auto-close after completion
 - Friendly user interface with instructions and footer

 ---